Bitshala-Incubator/rust-coinselect/README.md

 ## Technical Scope

-The library will perform coin selection via various algorithms through a well-documented API.
-The API will be generic in nature and will not assume any Bitcoin structure or methods.
-It can be used for any UTXO-based blockchain.
+The library performs coin selection via various algorithms through a well-documented API.
+The API is generic in nature and does not assume any structure or method specific to bitcoin.
+It is designed to be used by any UTXO-based blockchain.

 The following algorithms are implemented from scratch in Rust: